Humen

-The Humen, also Bocca Tigris or Bogue, is a narrow strait in the Pearl River Delta that separates Shiziyang in the north and Lingdingyang in the south near Humen Town in China's Guangdong Province.
+The Humen, also known as the Bocca Tigris or the Bogue, is a narrow strait in the Pearl River Delta that separates Shiziyang in the north and Lingdingyang in the south.
+It is located near Humen Town in China's Guangdong Province.
 It is the site of the Pearl River's discharge into the South China Sea.
 It contains the Port of Humen at Humen Town.
 The strait is formed by the islands of Chuenpi (穿鼻, p Chuanbi) and Anunghoy (阿娘鞋, p Aniangxie; also called 威远, p Weiyuan) on the eastern side, and Taikoktow (大角头, p Dajiaotou) on the western side.
 Since 1997, the strait has been traversed by the Humen Pearl River Bridge.
-Bocca Tigris was the entry to China's only trading city, Kanton.
+Bocca Tigris was the entry to China's only trading city, Canton.

 Name

-The Latinate Bocca Tigris is derived from the Portuguese Boca do Tigre, which is a calque of the Chinese and Cantonese name 虎門, literally meaning "The Tiger Gate".
+The Latinate Bocca Tigris is derived from the Portuguese Boca do Tigre, which is a calque of the Mandarin Chinese and Cantonese name 虎門, literally meaning "The Tiger Gate".
 The name Bogue is also a corruption of the Portuguese Boca.

 The name comes from the impression given by Tiger Island, situated about 3.2 km above the Hengdang Islands in the middle of the strait, of a tiger couchant or at least of a tiger's head on its eastern side.
 American Commodore Matthew Perry, who later played a leading role in the opening of Japan to the West, noted that: "Although the resemblance is not at first very striking, it becomes quite obvious after examination".